magiknono/flokoison/README.md

 **elixir exo**

-Get body response of an http|https request with the given url in parameter Scrap text of a given url with given css selectors of a html node
+- Get body response of an http|https request with the given url in parameter
+- Scrap text of a given url with given css selectors of a html node

-# basic test
-mix test

 ## examples with http or https